 (2) CLD’s photo (1860) of the three Liddell sisters,

-※ The image of Alice in the lower image has been taken from NPG: mw66627.
+※ The image of the Liddell sisters has been taken from NPG: mw66627.

 ※ See also (from casacinepoa.com.br): Alice no país das bobagens … [Alice in the country of nonsense …]).

 In both photo collages shown above, an image of Alice Liddell was mounted into another photo.
-The photos are an example how images of Lewis Carroll have been constructed.
+The photos are examples which show how images of Lewis Carroll have been constructed.

 As for C.L.
-Dodgson’s original photos, there are about 30 nude photos among roughly 2800 photos taken by C.L.
-Dodgson which in an investigation based on 21st century law could serve as evidence against
+Dodgson’s original photos, there are since the 1870s about 30 nude photos among roughly 2800 photos taken by Dodgson which in an investigation based on 21st century law could serve as evidence against

 ※ the 19th century photographer and

-※ the 19th century parents of the depicted girls.
+※ the 19th century parents of the depicted girls and

 (As for the 2800 photos, see page 5 in the Knight Letter № 102 in Chris Morgan’s report about the March 2019 meeting of the LCSNA, where Edward Guiliano spoke about Dodgson’s photography and illustrations.)